Calligraphy: Technique

-Many different parameters influence the final result of a calligrapher's work.
-Physical parameters include the shape, size, stretch, and hair type of the ink brush; the color, color density and water density of the ink; as well as the paper's water absorption speed and surface texture.
+There are many factors that influence the final result of a calligrapher's work.
+Physical factors include the shape, size, stretch, and hair type of the ink brush; the colour, pigment density, and water density of the ink; and the paper's surface texture and speed in absorbing water.
 The calligrapher's technique also influences the result, as the look of finished characters is affected by the amount of ink and water the brush absorbs and by the brush's pressure, angle, and direction.
-Changing these variables produces thinner or bolder strokes, and smooth or toothed borders.
-Eventually, the speed, accelerations and decelerations of a skilled calligrapher's movements aim to give "spirit" to the characters, greatly influencing their final shapes.
+Changing these variables produces thinner or bolder strokes and smooth or toothed borders.
+Eventually, the speed, acceleration, and deceleration of a skilled calligrapher's movements greatly affect the final shape of characters and give them their "spirit".

+Detail of Su Shi's Former Ode on the Red Cliffs transcribed by Zhao Mengfu in semi-cursive script, Yuan dynasty (1271–1368).

 Styles

-Cursive styles such as xíngshū (行書/行书)(semi-cursive or running script) and cǎoshū (草書/草书)(cursive, rough script, or grass script) are less constrained and faster, where movements made by the writing implement are more visible.
-These styles' stroke orders vary more, sometimes creating radically different forms.
-They are descended from the clerical script, in the same time as the regular script (Han dynasty), but xíngshū and cǎoshū were used for personal notes only, and never used as a standard.
-The cǎoshū style was highly appreciated during Emperor Wu of Han's reign (140–187 CE).
+Cursive styles such as xíngshū (行書/行书; semi-cursive or running script) and cǎoshū (草書/草书; cursive or grass script) are less constrained and faster, and movements made by the writing implement are more visible.
+The stroke orders of these styles vary more, sometimes creating radically different forms.
+They descend from the clerical script, at around the same time as the regular script (Han dynasty), but xíngshū and cǎoshū were used for personal notes only and not as a standard.
+The cǎoshū style was highly appreciated during Emperor Wu of Han's reign (141–87 BC).

-Examples of modern printed styles are Song from the Song dynasty's printing press, and sans-serif.
-These are not considered traditional styles, and are normally not written.
+Examples of modern printed styles are Song from the Song dynasty's printing press and East Asian sans-serif.
+These are not considered traditional styles and are normally not written.

 Influences

-Japanese and Korean calligraphy were each greatly influenced by Chinese calligraphy.
+Japanese and Korean calligraphy were each influenced by Chinese calligraphy.
 Calligraphy has influenced most major art styles in East Asia, including ink and wash painting, a style of Chinese, Japanese, and Korean painting based entirely on calligraphy and which uses similar tools and techniques.

-Japanese and Koreans have also developed their own specific sensibilities and styles of calligraphy while incorporating Chinese influences.
+The Japanese and Koreans have developed their own sensibilities and styles of calligraphy while incorporating Chinese influences.